wifitanmalo/fame_or_shame/README.md

 ### Credit Limit

-In the attributes of the Management class, you will find the following variable:
+In the attributes of the fos.service.Management class, you will find the following variable:

     // maximum amount of credits
     public static final int max_credits = 21;